vaadin/npm-addon-template/README.md

 Vaadin Java integration of `@axa-ch/input-text`.

 When creating a starter project from vaadin.com/start, a "npm module name" should be specified to create a Java component for it.
 If "npm module name" is left empty, a Java component is created for Lit based `axa-input-text` component.

+If you wish to create a composite Vaadin add-on from existing Java components, have a look at the [add-on starter template](https://github.com/vaadin/addon-starter-flow) instead.

 ## Development instructions